 The Safety Improvement Roadmap is a working document that aligns all parties on shared goals.
 It is also a working document, which means that new items will be added and status’ changed based on joint sector ISMS decisions and achievements.

 Status updates will be made on this website every half-year.
-The first version of the roadmap contains studies and measures resulting from existing and new sector initiatives; that originate in the recommendations of the Dutch Safety Board; and measures proposed by the NLR.
+This version of the roadmap contains studies and measures resulting from existing and new sector initiatives, from incident investigations, and originate in the recommendations of the Dutch Safety Board; and measures proposed by the NLR.

 Please also note that studies will be subject to further decisions, which may or may not lead to implementation.